+1) Choosing a suitable model:

-1) Before data collection, researchers need to decide which model of fitness tracker best suits their research question.
-Whether the study will be conducted in the laboratory, in a medical environment, or under actual real-world conditions should guide this choice.
-Conventional fitness trackers should not be used if the focus is on measurement accuracy, such as in medical contexts, as they cannot replace ECGs [@gagnon2022].
+Before data collection, researchers need to decide which model of fitness tracker best suits their research question.
+One important point to consider is whether the study will be conducted in the laboratory, in a clinical environment, or under actual real-world conditions.
+Conventional fitness trackers should not be used if the focus is on measurement accuracy, such as in medical contexts, as they cannot replace the accuracy of ECG measurements [@gagnon2022].
 Moreover, researchers should consider that measurement accuracy also depends on the intensity of the movements performed by the participants during data collection.
-Fitbit® fitness trackers underestimate HR at higher exercise intensities such as cycling [@thomson2019heart; @montoye2017comparative; @jo2016; @jachymek2021].
+Fitbit® fitness trackers, for example, underestimate HR at higher exercise intensities such as cycling [@thomson2019heart; @montoye2017comparative; @jo2016; @jachymek2021].
 For reference, the systematic review by @fuller2020 provides a detailed overview of studies that used wrist-worn fitness trackers between 2000 and 2019 and discusses their validity and reliability.
-Another point that is decisive when choosing a fitness tracker model is the price.
-Between €30 and up to €1.700 for medical wristbands all price ranges are possible, depending on the research aim and budget.
+Another point to consider is the price, which at the time of writing ranged between €30 for the cheapest models and up to €1.700 for medical wristbands.
 Currently, models assessing HRV in addition to HR are becoming more and more affordable and widespread.
-Still, Fitbit® fitness trackers might be ideal for teams operating with moderate budgets or if larger groups of participants need to be tracked at the same time.
-Before conducting any study, it should be considered that the data collected with fitness trackers is health data, and therefore very sensitive.
-Researchers have to ensure that data is treated following ethical guidelines on, for example, participants’ anonymity and secure storage.
+Still, Fitbit® fitness trackers might be a good choice for teams operating with moderate budgets or if larger groups of participants need to be tracked at the same time.
+Further, before conducting any study, it should be considered that the data collected with fitness trackers is health data, and therefore very sensitive.
+Researchers have to ensure that their chosen model of fitness tracker allows them to collect and store data in line with relevant ethical and legal requirements, for example, guaranteeing participants’ anonymity and secure data storage.

-2) Before and during data collection, decisions must be made regarding the circumference, attachment, and placement of the fitness tracker.
-The circumference depends, for example, on the age or physics of the participants.
-Thus, studies conducted for example with children should take into account the small wrist size when attaching the band.
+2) Operating the fitness tracker: In planning the operation of their chosen model of fitness tracker, researchers need to specify the circumference and attachment of the wrist band, and the placement of the fitness tracker on participants.
+In particular, researchers conducting reserach with children should take into account their smaller wrist size.
 When putting on a fitness tracker, attention must also be paid to whether it is attached to the dominant or non-dominant wrist, as this can influence HR measurements.
-In terms of placement, researchers should note that different models of fitness trackers need to be placed differently and in line with the manufacturer’s instructions.
-It is also important to check that the battery is fully charged each time, that the latest version is loaded on the software and that the fitness tracker has been synchronized with the software before recording data to avoid unnecessary loss of data.
-Finally, if researchers want to investigate parameters in different time intervals as in our study (e.g., HR in lessons vs. breaks during the school day), it would be advisable to synchronize the fitness tracker with other watches to be able to determine the on- and offset of certain intervals/ time of interests.
+Different models of fitness trackers need to be placed differently, and in line with the manufacturer’s instructions.
+It is also important to check that the battery is fully charged each time, that the latest software version is loaded, and that the fitness tracker has been synchronized before recording data to avoid unnecessary loss of data.
+Finally, if researchers want to investigate parameters in different time intervals (e.g., HR in lessons vs. breaks during the school day), it would be advisable to synchronize the fitness tracker with other watches to be able to determine the on- and offset of certain intervals/ time of interests.

+3) Extracting and analyzing fitness tracker data:

-3) As far as the further procedure for processing the data is concerned, researchers should ensure that the raw data of the physiological measurements are available for further analysis.
+As far as the procedure for processing the data is concerned, researchers should ensure that the raw data of the physiological measurements are available for further analysis.
 For the Fitbit® HR measurements, for example, the raw data can be downloaded from a website in the form of .csv files.
-However, these must be downloaded as soon as possible to prevent loss.
-During follow-ups, it is also important to ensure that the data is reliably collected at the intended sampling rate.
+However, these must be downloaded as soon as possible after data collection in order to prevent loss.
+During follow-up measurements, it is important to ensure that data is reliably collected at the intended sampling rate.
 The model we used states that the fitness tracker records the heart rate every 1-5 seconds (depending on the movement).
 In our actual data, however, we sometimes only had HR measurements every 15 seconds due to participants’ movements and attachment of the fitness tracker.

 ## Conclusion